-A portable or preliminary breath test device, commonly referred to as a PBT, is a handheld machine that motorists are often asked to blow into on the side of the road.
+A portable or preliminary breath test device, commonly called a PBT, is a handheld machine that motorists are often asked to blow into on the side of the road.
 It is a screening device that is fraught with many pitfalls.
-Your Pennsylvania DUI attorney should know the dangers these devices pose when prosecutors use them to convince the Court that you were impaired.
+Your Pennsylvania DUI attorney should know the dangers these devices pose when prosecutors use them to convince the Court you were impaired.

 Handheld machines to do not have safeguards or maintenance procedures like desktop models.
 They are prone to a high error rate.
 These machines typically function by measuring a chemical reaction of alcohol in a fuel cell.
 These fuel cell alcohol detectors are highly susceptible to a variety of errors that can cause them to produce incorrect BAC results.
 Things such as mouth alcohol, contamination, interfering substances, the temperature of the machine, the outside air temperature, when you last consumed alcohol, medical conditions such as acid reflux, lack of observation period, and many other factors will affect the validity of the PBT test results.

-Generally, the police are not allowed to testify that a PBT gave a specific alcohol reading.
-Instead, they are typically allowed to testify that the PBT results indicated the presence of alcohol.
+Generally, the police may not testify that a PBT gave a specific alcohol reading.
+Instead, the police may testify that the PBT results indicated the presence of alcohol.
 Pennsylvania courts have ruled that PBT devices are scientifically unreliable beyond detecting the presence of alcohol.
 PBT results are never admissible at trial.

 What Is The Difference Between A Preliminary Breath Test (PBT) and The Evidential Breathalyzer Test At The Police Station?